 How to Recuperate a Poisoned Command

-The poisoned cue can be easily solved by simply re-naming it and refreshing it with a few training sessions.
-So if a dog, for instance, has learned that ''come'' often means ''time for bath time'' you are better off teaching a whole new command that still means ''come near me'' but has a positive new twist.
+The poisoned cue can be easily solved by simply renaming it and refreshing it with a few training sessions.
+For instance, if a dog has learned that ''come'' often means ''time for bath time,'' you are better off teaching a whole new command that still means ''come near me'' but has a positive new twist.
 You may, therefore, try using ''over here!'' said in a happy tone of voice and followed by something the dog likes.
 This means giving a dog a treat, playing with him, praising him or giving him a nice scratch.

 As seen, not all is lost when a cue becomes poisoned.
-Thankfully, dogs are forgiving creatures, which promptly bounce back, swiftly recovering from the damage done.
+Thankfully, dogs are forgiving creatures that promptly bounce back, swiftly recovering from the damage done.
 Happy training!